 Consider Seating With Built-In Storage

-For those with a long and narrow mudroom (or even just a hallway), consider furnishing the space a bench that has built-in drawers for added storage.
+For those with a long and narrow mudroom (or even just a hallway), consider furnishing the space with a bench that has built-in drawers for added storage.
 Of course, leave it to Shea McGee of Studio McGee to solve all your small-space mudroom storage woes with this simple yet brilliant solution.

 Tuck a Basket Under a Bench